devanshdalal/Projects-TODO/README.md

 22. Extract texts from pdf books/articles/problems and convert them into audiobooks/solutions/oneline reading. ***Scrapped*** because of zoomzar.
 23. Convert 22). into youtube video running pages.
 24. Implement a temporary email service.
+25. Evaluate about implementing a android app for youtube content conversion.